 Charlotte Willian, Child and Family Advocate

-Charlotte is our newest Child and Family Advocate, serving families at the Bloomington center.
+Charlotte is our Child and Family Advocate at the Bloomington center.
 Her Bachelor’s degree in History and Master’s degrees in English and Linguistics led to part-time employment while she raised five children.
 Her child advocacy experience grew from her interest in the well-being of all children.
-Over many years, Charlotte has volunteered with the Girl Scouts of the USA, Beds and Britches, school groups, and the CASA (Court Appointed Special Advocates) program, among others.
+Over many years, Charlotte has volunteered with the Girl Scouts, various school groups, CASA (Court Appointed Special Advocates), and others.

-Charlotte has completed the 40-hour state domestic relations mediation training, as well as a 40-hour training in mediation and restorative justice.
-She maintains memberships in several literary groups and works closely with BEADS for Education, a non-profit educating girls in Kenya.
+Charlotte has completed the 40-hour Indiana domestic relations mediation training, as well as a 40-hour training in mediation and restorative justice.
+She maintains memberships in several literary groups and volunteers with a non-profit educating girls in Kenya.

-Charlotte volunteers with the local Interfaith Winter Shelter and currently serves on the board of Women Writing for (a) Change, Bloomington.
-Charlotte enjoys building traditions with her grandchildren, poetry, baking bread, cheering on the Hoosiers, and hiking the trails of southern Indiana.
+Charlotte currently serves on the board of Women Writing for (a) Change, Bloomington.
+She enjoys creating memories with her grandchildren, reading poetry, baking bread, cheering for the Hoosiers, and hiking the trails of southern Indiana.